yair-go/PyShopDjango/README.md

  5. URL Mapping
 	* add 'urls.py' to package
-	* create mappin to viees module
+	* create mapping to views module
 ```
 from django.urls import path
 from . import views